Where we stay:

 conditioned rooms have private bathroom, TV, minibar.

-In Santiago we stay at either the Hotel Virxe de Cerca
+Santiago we stay at the Hotel Virxe de Cerca.
+The 4 star

 century former Jesuit residence located in the old quarter near the Cathedral.
-In
+It is an

 atmospheric hotel that still has the stone